isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/README.md

 ## Step 1: Develop the model in a Jupyter Notebook
 Start by developing the machine learning model in a Jupyter notebook.
 This is where we will experiment with different models, preprocess the data, and evaluate the performance.
 Perform the following steps in the notebook:
-  - Data loading: Load your dataset.
+  - Data loading: Load the dataset.
   - EDA: Explore the data to understand its characteristics, identify patterns, and uncover potential insights.
   - Data preprocessing: Clean and preprocess the data (e.g., handle missing values, encode categorical variables).
   - Feature engineering: Create new features if necessary.